lobrien/FRC2025/docs/NewCommandRecipe.md

 be a utility function in the `utilities` directory rather than a command.
 2. Create a new Python file in the `commands/{subsystem}` directory.
 The file name should be the name of the command, with the word
 `Command` appended to the end.
 For example, `commands/shooter/IdleShooterCommand.py`.
 2. Create a new class in the file.
-The class should inherit from the `CommandBase` class.
+The class should inherit from the `Command` class.
 3. In the class, implement the `__init__` method.
 In this method, you should call the `requires` method and pass in the
 3. Implement the `initialize`, `execute`, `isFinished`, and `end` methods.
 4. If the new command is a default command for a subsystem, add it to the subsystem's `default_command` attribute in the